 The most significant recurring deduction to Plan Net Position is benefit payments.
-During fiscal 2020, the System paid approximately \$39.5 million, up from \$36.1 million in fiscal 2019, in benefits and refunds.
-The increased level of payments in fiscal year 2020 was due primarily to the increase in benefits due to additional benefits paid to retirees related to the Kurzel et al. vs City of Charlotte lawsuit, new retirements and an active member's death.
+During fiscal 2021, the System paid approximately \$40.4 million, up from \$39.5 million in fiscal 2020, in benefits and refunds.
+The increased level of payments in fiscal year 2021 was due primarily to new retirements and vested and non-vested contribution withdrawals.
 The System does not provide an automatic Cost of Living Adjustment (COLA).
-Due to the funding ratio of the System, the Board of Trustees was unable to provide a bonus payment for retirees and beneficiaries receiving benefits as of January 1, 2019.
+Due to the funding ratio of the System, the Board of Trustees was unable to provide a bonus payment for retirees and beneficiaries receiving benefits as of January 1, 2020.

-The administrative costs of the System represented approximately .13% of the ending net position in fiscal year 2020 increased from .11% from fiscal year 2019.
-The increase in costs were primarily due to the addition of a full-time employee and additional actuarial and legal expenses related to the long-term funding initiative.
+The administrative costs of the System represented approximately .10% of the ending net position in fiscal year 2021 decreased from .13% from fiscal year 2020.
+The decrease in costs were primarily due to limited travel for fiduciary education in fiscal year 2021 due to COVID-19, fewer disability hearings and less actuarial expenses than the prior year.